kursadbilgin/koinfolio/README.md

 A rest-api that works with golang as coin portfolio

+# Technical Details
+- Golang/Gin is used as application framework
+- MongoDB is database

 ## Usage

 Fist of all, clone the repo with the command below.
 You must have golang installed on your computer to run the project.